-Receivables at June 30, 2019 and 2018 consisted of Tax Increment Revenues and Special Assessments collected by Roanoke County to be transferred to the Authority, net of payments made on behalf of the Authority.
+Receivables at June 30, 2024 and 2023 consisted of tax increment revenues collected by the County to be transferred to the Authority, net of payments made on behalf of the Authority, and accrued interest.
 All receivables are considered collectible in full within one year.